mbtproject/mbt/README.md

 Modules can be built with different programming languages and their native build tools.

-For example, you could have a Java modules built with Maven/Gradle, .NET modules built with MSBUILD and NodeJS modules built with npm scripts - all in one repository.
+For example, you could have Java modules built with Maven/Gradle, .NET modules built with MSBUILD and NodeJS modules built with npm scripts - all in one repository.
 The idea is, module developers should be able to use the build tools native to their stack.